mikaelnousiainen/RS41ng/README.md

 * GPS NMEA data output via the external serial port pin 3 (see below).
 This disables use of I²C devices as the serial port pins are shared with the I²C bus pins.
   * This allows using the RS41 sonde GPS data in external tracker hardware, such as Raspberry Pi or other microcontrollers.

+Notes for DFM-17:

+* **DFM-17 radiosondes require a GPS lock (and clear visibility to the sky) to calibrate its internal oscillator.**
+  This is necessary, because the internal oscillator is not particularly accurate.
+  DFM-17 transmissions, especially ARPS, may not decode correctly because of incorrect timing before the internal oscillator has been calibrated.
+  * The RS41 radiosonde hardware uses an external oscillator, which is more stable, so RS41 does not suffer from the same issue.

 ### Transmission modes

 On the internal Si4032 (RS41) and Si4063 (DFM-17) transmitters: